chao-ji/tf-resnet-cifar10/README.md

 Note the conv layers in the repeating units are **preactivated** -- the batch-norm layer and nonlinearity *precedes* the conv layers as opposed to following them, which is used in *Resnet v2*. <sup>[1](#myfootnote2)</sup>

 ##### Shortcut Connection
 Note that at the joints between two neighboring blocks, the sizes of height and width are halved while the depth is doubled.
-To ensure the two feature maps connected by the shortcut path are shape-compatible, we use the **Identity Shortcut** option described in the paper -- in the shortcut branch, we average-pool the incoming feature map with `stride=2, kernel_size=2, pad='SAME'`, and then zero-pad the depth dimension, so that the two ends of shortcut connection have the same shape.
+To ensure the two feature maps coming out of the backbone branch and shortcut branch are shape-compatible, we use the **Identity Shortcut** option described in the paper -- in the shortcut branch, we first average-pool the incoming feature map with `stride=2, kernel_size=2, pad='SAME'`, and then zero-pad the depth dimension, so that the two feature maps have the same shape `[N, 16, 16, 32]`.

 <img src="files/shortcut.png" width="500">